microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/planner-overview.md

 ## Visualization

-Aside from task and plan data, the Planner API also provides resources to provide common visualization of data across clients.
-Several types of visualization data are available for tasks:
+Aside from task and plan data, the Planner API also provides resources for creating a common visualization of data across clients.
+Several types of visualization data are available for tasks, as listed in the following table.

 | Tasks are shown as                                                                        | Tasks are ordered with information from                                         |
 | :---------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------ |